Hikertrash: Shower Laundry, Tent Cities and Being Caught Pantsless on Trail

 I’m so drained that I can’t make decisions.
 And so, in the end, it feels easier to just get a ride back to the trail and keep hiking.

 When I get back on trail, I listen to a podcast about the overturning of Roe V. Wade, focusing on the only abortion clinic in Mississippi.
-There are ten days between the decision and when it takes effect, and the staff reschedule every appointment already made for the next month, opening extra hours, recruiting extra staff, and working without rest to make sure they can get everyone’s procedures done before they have to close.
+There are ten days between the decision and when it takes effect.
+The staff reschedule every appointment already made for the next month, opening extra hours, recruiting extra staff, and working without rest to make sure they can get everyone’s procedures done before they have to close.
 This makes me cry too.

 When I drag myself into camp the night before I reach Etna, I am dizzy and clumsy with mild heat exhaustion.

-I drank seven liters of water and still only peed twice.
-I’ve been having trouble eating, and I try to force some food down.
+I drank seven liters of water that day and still only peed once.
+I’ve been having trouble eating, and I try to force some food down without much success.
 When I finally lie down to sleep, my feet are burning and itching.
-I think it’s just because my shoes are worn out, but when I eventually look at them, they are spongey and full of holes.
-It looks like pitted keratolysis and I add going to a clinic for topical antibiotics to my list of things to do that I feel too tired to face.
+I think it’s just because my shoes are worn out.
+But when I eventually look at them, they are spongey and full of holes.
+It looks like pitted keratolysis and I add going to a clinic for topical antibiotics to my list of things that I feel too tired to face.
 The next morning I get up in the dark after very little sleep to hike into Etna.

 The city park in Etna has a camping area set up for hikers.
 They provide showers and public bathrooms as well as charging stations.